Fight for Country: The Story of the Jabiluka BlockadeUnclassified 15+ Children under the age of 15 must be accompanied by a parent or legal guardian

 Activist filmmaker Pip Starr took four years to complete Fight for Country, a film that documents the events surrounding the eight-month blockade in which over 500 people were arrested.

-A panel discussion will follow the screening, which will be introduced by Gary Foley and Jacqui Katona.
-Panellists will include Vicky McCabe, a Tijwarl woman and member of the Australian Nuclear Free Alliance and Dave Sweeney, Nuclear Free Campaigner, Australian Conservation Foundation and co-founder of ICAN, the International Campaign to Abolish Nuclear Weapons, which in 2017 received the Nobel Peace Prize.
-Members of the Mirarr clan will also be in attendance.
+A panel discussion will follow the screening which will be introduced by Gary Foley and MC'd by Dave Sweeney, Nuclear Free Campaigner, Australian Conservation Foundation and co-founder of ICAN, the International Campaign to Abolish Nuclear Weapons, which in 2017 received the Nobel Peace Prize.
+Speaking on the panel will be Vicky McCabe, a Tijwarl woman and member of the Australian Nuclear Free Alliance, Melbourne Jabiluka Action Group member (and Fight for Country co-narrator) Sarojini Krishnapillai and Mirarr Traditional Owner, Simon Nabanardi.
+Other Mirarr Traditional Owners will also be present on the day.